Two-Up – about as Australian as Vegemite, the Hills Hoist and a koala all wrapped in one.

 3. It’s the ringie’s job to ensure that the coins are tossed at least three metres into the air.

-4. All coins need to fall within the crowd’s circle (or now, your designated floor space).
+4. All coins need to fall within the crowd’s circle.
 If one or more fall outside, the “ringie” declares the game void.
 The “spinner” then makes another turn.

 6. If both coins show the side you bet on, you win.
 The spinner continues to until two of the same side appear.